 If you fail to find a subject-related quote, a saying or a proverb may work well.
 In case you are not permitted to lift quotes directly, paraphrase them.

-Though a paraphrase is not a translation from one language to another, it is a translation of a man's terms into another term within the same language.
+Though a paraphrase is not a translation from one language to another, it is a translation of a man’s terms into another term within the same language.
 How to cite in a paper something that is paraphrased, then?
 As the translation has to be accurate and illustrative, a paraphrased quote must aim at faithfully reproducing the original thought.

 Read the quote slowly and carefully until you feel that you have firmly grasped its general meaning.
 If one meaning does not make it clear, read it again and yet again till you thoroughly understand it.

 Next, note all difficult and uncommon words, remembering that you have to express the substance of the quote in your own way.
 Do not change words simply for the sake of changing them.
 But words that are archaic, obscure, technical, or uncommon should be replaced with suitable synonyms.

 Quotes are used in essays to add liveliness and variety.
 Quotes break up large blocks of types in ordinary paragraphs; such long unbroken paragraphs can be boring.
 Quotes inject life!